bioShaun/omsTools/README.md

-# OM004script: A Tool Box for NGS analysis
+# omsTools: A Tool Box for NGS analysis

-OM004script is a collection of scripts for NGS (mainly for RNAseq) analysis.
+omsTools is a collection of scripts for NGS (mainly for RNAseq) analysis.

 Currently it includes following scripts: